pymivn/ctf/2022/DefCamp-CTF/cant-touch-this.md

 In `process.name`, there are `msedge`, and `chrome`, which are browsers can be used to download (search for `download` keyword).
 But they are not the result. `bitsadmin` is the answer after trying to google what `bitsadmin` process does https://gist.github.com/rosswd/cad64650ca1b03bd1789a69edbeb586c

+## Conclusion
-Conclusion: this tagged "medium" but pretty easy for a DevOps who daily use ELK for searching logs.
+this tagged "medium" but pretty easy for a DevOps who daily use ELK for searching logs.
 This could be harder if author

 - created millions or billions log messages, make it impractical to go through one by one.